Invasive Plant Information

-Photo credit: Larry Reid
+Photo credit: Dolf Vermeulen

 We have removed ivy, laurel, blackberry, knotweed and other invasive plants from the riparian zones of Malcolm Creek in the past year.
 In November 2020 we started to work on the riparian areas of Robert Creek near the Lower Road bridge and in the spring of 2021 we added Chapman Creek to our list!